Commencement

 Baccalaureate Seating

 The in-person Baccalaureate service on Saturday is for graduating seniors only.
-Families are invited to watch the program via livestream at nearby viewing locations.
+Families are invited to watch the program via livestream at designated viewing locations.
 Visit the Baccalaureate page for viewing locations and event details.

 Master’s Ceremony Seating